West Ham sign Ings from Aston Villa in £15m deal

 Only Wolves have scored fewer than the 15 Premier League goals managed this season by West Ham, who are 18th in the Premier League table and without a win in seven games.

-England international Ings has sored seven times in 21 appearances so far this season but has not started a league game since the World Cup.
+England international Ings has scored seven times in 21 appearances so far this season but has not started a league game since the World Cup.

 His six goals in the Premier League are one more than West Ham's main two forwards, Michail Antonio and £30.5m summer signing Gianluca Scamacca, have managed between them this term.